nonee0/LeagueLanguage/README.md

 - Feel free to edit the script and choose your own language code, all you need to know is there!(lol.ps1 file)
 - Text with "#" symbol in it are instructions/languages.

+Icon(optional but recommended)
+* There is an icon in the folder for you to use on your shortcut.
+1. Right click "League of Legends.bat"(shortcut)
+2. Open properties and click "Change Icon"
+3. Select the icon and done.
 -----------------------------------------------------------------------------------------------

 OTHER INFO: